Injecting ‘Values’ into ‘e-Recruitment’

 Candidates now experience a customer-focused online problem-solving challenge that communicates the British Gas values and assesses reasoning and decision making, using bespoke content based on real job demands.
 The assessment therefore implicitly communicates the values of the business in the context of the demands of the roles.

 The online personality questionnaires measures the degree of fit between the candidate’s values and motivations vs the company culture and values.
 The results of the personality questionnaire feed directly into subsequent second-round assessments by providing interview questions tailored for each candidate and a full values-based profile.

 Throughout the development process the British Gas recruiters sent regular updates to ensure that the buzz and excitement was maintained within the business.

-When the new values-based approach went live in February 2007, the first noticeable change was a dramatic reduction in the time associated with managing the increased application volumes.
+When the new values-based approach went live, the first noticeable change was a dramatic reduction in the time associated with managing the increased application volumes.

 Before the change all assessment centres had a ratio of four candidates per vacancy as a matter of policy.
 However it quickly became clear that this number was no longer needed – only two candidates per vacancy were required, which meant half the number of assessment centres.

 - Double the number of successful candidates at second round